 If you notice your energy is consistently low and you feel exhausted or unwell, pay attention to this.
 It might mean you need to eat more or fast less, or just ease yourself into this change more gradually.
 Let your body guide you — it knows its stuff!

-What to eat on the 12-hour intermittent fasting method meal plan
+What to eat on the 12-hour intermittent fasting schedule meal plan

 Knowing what to eat when intermittent fasting to make sure you’re: